DIRKMJK/limepy/README.md

 A Survey object contains the data and metadata of a survey.
 To create a Survey object, you need:

 - A csv containing the survey results.
 You can download it manually or use the api as described above.
-Make sure to set heading type to 'code' and reponse type to 'short'.
+Make sure to set heading type to 'Question code' and reponse type to 'Answer codes'.
 If using the api to download, the file will be delimited with `;` rather than `,`.
 - An .lss file containing the survey structure.
 You can download this manually.

 ```python